SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240912-Extract-a-property-with-a-period-in-its-name-using-the-Extract-Property-block.md

 ticket: PAB-4604
 version:
 ---
 The [Extract Property](https://cumulocity.com/docs/streaming-analytics/block-reference/#extract-property) block in Analytics Builder now includes a new optional checkbox called **Ignore Separators In Property Path**.
-This allows extracting a property that has a separator (for example: a period (.)) in the property name.
+This allows you to extract a property that has a separator such as a period (.) in the property name.
-This is helpful if you want to extract a property that has a period (.) in its name.
-A new checkbox called **Ignore Separators In Property Path** has been added for this purpose.
 For example, if the **Ignore Separators In Property Path** checkbox is selected and the **Property Path** parameter is specified as `location.city`, then the property name `location.city` is extracted from the input value.
 For compatibility, the previous behavior remains as the default, that is, the new checkbox is not selected by default.